-In this example, the devops team is managing a canary release deployment.
+In this example, the DevOps team is managing a canary release deployment.
 Their cluster has three pods running NginX.
 Two of the pods are dedicated to the stable release.
 The third pod is for the canary release.

-The devops team’s Kubernetes admin adds the label
+The team’s Kubernetes admin adds the label

 deployment=canary to the canary release pod.

 The team’s stable release includes a requirement for hourly snapshots and daily backups.
-The canary release is more ephemeral, so they want to create a less aggressive, short-term Protection Policy for anything labeled
+The canary release is more ephemeral, so they want to create a less aggressive, short-term protection policy for anything labeled

-At this point, she can either type
+At this point, the admin can either type

 deployment=canary in the Labels field, or select that label from the resources listed below.